BanementI/ss13-vox/README.md

 ### TG-based Servers
 You may also wish to duplicate `announcements.txt` and `voxwords.txt` and modify them for TG's needs.
 If you choose to do this, make sure to point to the new files in `config.yml`.

+### Where's my voices?
+1. `dist/sound/vox_fem/`

+### How do I make a PR out of this?
+Each time you run the code, it generates a file in `dist/code/modules/mob/living/silicon/ai/vox_sounds.dm`.
+Basically grab the new lines that's within the list, and copy-paste that into your desired codebase's `vox_sounds.dm`.

 # Changing Voices (UNTESTED)
 You can select which voice to use for each sex in `config.yml` in the `voices:` list.